Azure/azure-powershell/src/Network/Network/help/New-AzApplicationGatewayBackendHttpSetting.md

 ```

 ## DESCRIPTION
-The Set-AzApplicationGatewayBackendHttpSettings cmdlet updates the back-end Hypertext Transfer Protocol (HTTP) settings for an Azure application gateway.
+The New-AzApplicationGatewayBackendHttpSetting cmdlet creates back-end HTTP settings for an application gateway.
 Back-end HTTP settings are applied to all back-end servers in a pool.

 ## EXAMPLES

-### Example 1: Update the back-end HTTP settings for an application gateway
+### Example 1: Create back-end HTTP settings
 ```
-PS C:\>$AppGw = Get-AzApplicationGateway -Name "ApplicationGateway01" -ResourceGroupName "ResourceGroup01"
-PS C:\> $AppGw = Set-AzApplicationGatewayBackendHttpSettings -ApplicationGateway $AppGw -Name "Setting02" -Port 88 -Protocol "Http" -CookieBasedAffinity "Disabled"
+PS C:\>$Setting = New-AzApplicationGatewayBackendHttpSetting -Name "Setting01" -Port 80 -Protocol Http -CookieBasedAffinity Disabled
 ```

-The first command gets the application gateway named ApplicationGateway01 that belongs to the resource group named ResourceGroup01 and stores it in the $AppGw variable.

-The second command updates the HTTP settings of the application gateway in the $AppGw variable to use port 88, the HTTP protocol and enables cookie-based affinity.
+This command creates back-end HTTP settings named Setting01 on port 80, using the HTTP protocol, with cookie-based affinity disabled.
+The settings are stored in the $Setting variable.

 ## PARAMETERS